jyutzler/song-lyrics/discovery/winter.md

 http://web.archive.org/web/20060104084843/http://www.rebelasylum.com:80/poetry.html#winter

+She subsequently rewrote the poem and published it as part of [Dark Sparkler](https://www.harpercollins.com/9780062348166/dark-sparkler).
 In response, I wrote this poem.

 ## @AT
     Who died?